beefupinetree/dsnd-disaster-response/README.md

 # Disaster Response Pipeline Project

-This is the 5th project for Udacity's Datascience Nanodegree program
+This is the 5th project for Udacity's Datascience Nanodegree program.
+We attempt to classify messages sent during a disaster scenario, in order to know which services should be sent to which locations.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.